LongTu/influxURL/README.md

 go install influxdbUrl/
 ```

-Copy and paste the result generated from encryptionGenerator to credential.config, in the following format:
+Copy and paste the result generated from encryptionGenerator project to credential.config, in the following format:
 ```
 u=${YOUR_ENCRYPTED_USERNAME}
 p=${YOUR_ENCRYPTED_PASSWORD}